 - It will spur additional economic investment resulting in more jobs and stronger infrastructure.

-- Twenty years from now, the Project will be transferred to Guyana Power & Light (GPL) at no cost.
+- After 20 years of operation, the Project will be transferred to Guyana Power & Light (GPL) for free

-The Amaila Hydropower Project ("Project") reached major development milestones last week, with the
+The Amaila Hydropower Project ("Project") reached major development milestones on Sept.
+18, 2012, with the

 signing of key project agreements in Xi'an, China, including the Engineering, Procurement & Construction

 ("EPC") Contract and the Inter-American Development Bank Mandate Letter. [...]